roadsidemultimedia/Docs/support-troubleshooting/getting-support.md

 ### Support Forums ###

-The PageLines support forum should be used for any technical questions related to PageLines products, third party plugin questions/compatibility issues as well limited customization support.
+The PageLines support forum should be used for any technical questions related to PageLines products, store product questions/compatibility issues as well as limited customization support.
 As well as receiving support, you can use the forum area to post and share code and tips.

+### Live Chat ###

+Subscribers to Plus membership gain access to PageLines Live Chat, a moderated technical community chat for discussing your website development with community members and PageLines support staff.

+## Support Resources ##

+### PageLines Pros ###

+The pros are specialists, developers and designers that can help you customize and setup your website.
+For more information on the Pros service, please visit our Pros contact page.

 ### Tracker ###